 Our engineering and product teams work tirelessly to continually release new product features that help our customers create highly customized post-click landing pages and lower the cost of their customer acquisition.

 This next example is an email demonstrating a brand new user creating, optimizing, and publishing a page:

-Furthermore, our design team creates new optimized templates to ensure that users can create high converting landing pages.
-We currently have over 100 mobile-responsive landing page templates, with filters for Lead Generation, Click-Through, Webinar, Mobile App, and Thank You:
+Furthermore, our design team creates new optimized templates to ensure that users can create high-converting post-click landing pages.
+We currently have over 100 mobile-responsive post-click landing page templates, with filters for Lead Generation, Click-Through, Webinar, Mobile App, and Thank You:

 The marketing team makes it a point to educate customers on everything digital marketing.
-On average, we publish four blog posts each week in a variety of categories including Conversion Optimization, Marketing Agency Tips, AdWords Advertising, and Landing Page Examples.
+On average, we publish four blog posts each week in a variety of categories including Conversion Optimization, Marketing Agency Tips, Google Ads, and post-click landing page Examples.

 The marketing and customer success teams regularly coordinate to write blog articles that answer questions while providing in-depth research regarding the topic at hand.
 In addition to keeping a finger on the pulse of the marketing world, we make it our mission to deliver the most updated information to our customers, like these articles on Google Accelerated Mobile Pages (AMP) and AMP ads.